anialesniak/matchmade/README.md

 7. [Authors](#authors)

 ## How it works in general
 Matchmade runs as a typical server, however it only accepts one kind of request.
 Accepted requests are those containing valid client "enrollment" - you can find how to create one in [Client request](#client-request) section, but it is not essential for understanding how Matchmade works.
-What's important is that enrollments contain data about the client itself - the features describing client, let's call them **client self data/parameters** and the data the client expects from matched clients - from now let it be called **client searching data/parameters**.
+What's important is that enrollment contains data about the client itself - the features describing client, let's call them **client self data/parameters** and the data the client expects from matched clients - from now let it be called **client searching data/parameters**.
 Enrolled clients' data is internally kept and processed by the server matchmaking module and used in finding matches between registered clients.

 ## How matchmaking works in detail